1. /

 Share

-So you’re interested in learning Spanish.
-But how?
-And where?
-While online language courses have become increasingly popular, there is no better way to learn Spanish than with an immersive experience in a Spanish-speaking country.
+While online language courses have become increasingly popular, there is no better way to improve your Spanish than with an immersive experience in a Spanish-speaking country.
 This way it’s not just about grammar exercises and vocabulary tests - you get the excitement of international travel, the wonder of discovering new cultures and the opportunity to use your Spanish in everyday situations.
 In one memorable experience, you can improve your linguistic proficiency but also gain a deeper appreciation for the Spanish language and its diverse cultures.

-The next question is: where are the best places to learn Spanish?
+The next question is: which are the best places?
 The answer, of course, depends on your personal tastes and interests.
 Here we'll look at why we think Malaga, Madrid, Barcelona, and Buenos Aires stand out as top destinations for those eager to immerse themselves in the Spanish language and culture.
 All of these cities in this article stand out as exceptional places for learning Spanish abroad, with each offering a distinct social and cultural experience that goes way beyond the classroom.

 Malaga: History and Art in the Mediterranean Sun